 Acupressure has long been used to boost energy, reduce stress, and cure health ailments.
 Since the practice works with the body’s natural energy system and doesn’t require any special tools, it can be enjoyed by anyone who has a basic understanding of the ancient practice.
+In this blog, we explore how acupressure works.
+We also share seven specific points that you can try yourself.

 Within each person exists a vast network of energy pathways that are constantly circulating Qi throughout the body.
 We call these pathways Meridians, and each has an important role for health and vitality.